 Who better to tell the story of the Aphasia Institute than the people who walk through our doors everyday?
 They arrive with some nervousness and hesitation, but leave feeling more confident and excited about being an active participant in their communities again and the world around them.

-The Stroke Collaborative was held in Toronto in October of this year and was attended by over 600 Ontario health care providers.
+The Stroke Collaborative, held in Toronto in October 2011, was attended by over 600 Ontario health care providers.
 Jack and Sybil Geller, who both passed away in early 2015, were invited to give the consumer keynote, a first for the Aphasia community.
 The Gellers were very vocal and passionate supporters of the Aphasia Institute, and ambassadors for aphasia awareness.

 Most of us take for granted being able to read a bedtime story to our children.
 But for Scott, who acquired aphasia after a stroke in 2008, he lives with the challenge of trying to communicate and parent his boys.

 The Ardiel family piles into their big bed for a favourite nightly ritual.
 Jane reads a storybook aloud to her boys and husband while running her index finger along the page under the words so six-year old Ben can follow along.
 Sometimes Ben reads a page.
 Aiden, at four-years old is too young to read so he snuggles in to enjoy the tale.
 For dad Scott, although reading a sentence aloud is a struggle, he participates as fully as he can in this bonding family routine.